Lumyrix/BreakableSMP-mcserver-rules/README.md

 - Do not knock players off the End platform or interrupt players mining or bridging out of the End platform box. **(2 warnings)**
 - No tnt in combat(tnt minecarts are not affected by this)
 - No Escaping fights with the ender pearl + wind charge tech(else know as the tech wich the wind charge gives your pearl a ton of momentum making it go really far)
+- No TNT Minecart traps.(a lot of tnt carts in one rail wich once activated blow everything and anything up in miliseconds, arrow cannons wich use carts DO NOT count)

 ## 👥 Teams
 - Maximum **3 players** per team and **1 alliance**.